 The results of this dissertation open the door for more investigation and advancement in the field of machine learning based WF, despite these obstacles.
 Future research may examine how to combine these models with more established numerical weather prediction models and create ensemble methods that include many machine learning models.

 In the end, effective use of ML techniques in WF might improve decision-making procedures, lessen the effects of extreme weather, and improve societal well-being in general.
 We may explore new areas in our comprehension and forecasting of Earth's dynamic atmospheric processes by pursuing this line of inquiry.

+TOTAL WORD COUNT: 4,263

 REFERENCES